tmilliman/python-vegindex/docs/usage.rst

    set PHENOCAM_ARCHIVE_DIR=/mydata/directory/

+All of the scripts assume the same data layout both for reading and writing.

-Here's an example command line session:
+Here's an example command line session for a bash shell:
 ::

    $ export PHENOCAM_ARCHIVE_DIR=~/Downloads/phenocamdata/